-The T3 Award-winning Dyson V11 Absolute review in a sentence: the most recent update to the British company's long-running line of cordless vacuum cleaners is the best cordless vacuum cleaner you can buy.
+The T3 Award-winning Dyson V11 Absolute review in a sentence: a relatively recent model that's been surpassed by even newer updates to the Dyson cordless vacuum cleaner range.

-The Dyson V11 is a beauty.
+Dyson V11 Absolute is an absolute beauty.
 And a beast!
 It builds on the success of the Dyson V10, which it very closely physically resembles, and boosts both the power and the smartness of its cleaning, with 20% more suction, a new Torque Drive Motorhead that knows whether it’s on hard floor or carpet, three power modes and an improved battery management system that achieves run times of up to 60 minutes.

 This is a handsome strap of high-tech vacuum cleaning machinery whichever way you look at it.
 But the proof is in the pudding so we’ve called in the dogs, emptied the dusty contents of our last vacuum cleaner test and trampled it in for good measure.
 Will the V11 Absolute suck up the punishment or absolutely suck?
 We think you already know the answer to that… Although those with larger houses, or who just like to get the floors clean quicker may want to look at the Dyson V11 Outsize.
 As its name suggests, it's the V11 but BIGGER.